Mobile-Development-Project-G6/QuickBite/README.md

 Step two: npm i

+step four: in config file you need to add your own IP address.

-Step three: "npx react-native start" (This command is for bundler metro run)
+Step five: "npx react-native start" (This command is for bundler metro run)

-Step four: open new terminal and run "npx react-native run android"
+Step Six: open new terminal and run "npx react-native run android"

+Run the backend and front end code at the same time in separate Visual studio code windows.

 **Note**